kyleanicholson/learn-programming-notes/Reference Notes/Abdul Bhari DSA.md

 		- Can be created in stack of heap (using pointer)
 		- Should be used when you know the maximum length of the list
 	- Linked List: Collection of nodes where each node contains data and a link to the next node.
+		- Always created in heap
-		- Can have variable length
+		- Can have variable length - use when you don't know the size of the list
 - Logical Data Structures